 Jon, the gentleman dressed in black for his annual Darth Valley Challenge posed for some photographs and then promptly went on his annual extreme heat 1 mile run – sticking to the white shoulder line in the pavement so as not to melt his shoes and of course to not get run over.
 His driver was there – dressed as Chewbacca.
 I was having flashbacks of walking down Hollywood Blvd near TCL Chinese Theatre (formerly Grauman’s Chinese Theatre).

 In the shade, the official National Weather Service Thermometer showed 129 for the day – the nearby National Parks Service Thermometer showed 129.2 degrees.
 The National Park Service has the final word.
-Death Valley has only reached 129 several other days in recorded history – and the only other temperature higher than that was 134 degrees in 1913, currently the highest ever recorded temperature on the planet.
+Death Valley has only reached 129 several other days in recorded history (including 129.9 on August 16th, 2020) – and the only other temperature higher than that was 134 degrees in 1913, currently the highest ever recorded temperature on the planet.

 The 136 degrees in Libya, which stood as the highest temperature record for many years, was discredited in late 2012 – but that is another story.

 I have been in some severe heat in the summer time in Death Valley over the years but the most intense heat I’ve ever experienced was this trip to Badwater.
 With Furnace Creek officially topping out at 129 degrees, Badwater was 130 and well over that directly above the salt plain.
 Badwater is typically a degree or two higher than Furnace Creek (it is lower in elevation – and is the lowest point in the Northern Hemisphere at 282 feet below sea level).